TradeRev/tr-ios-challenge/Readme.md

 There's absolutely no expectation of pixel perfection, so feel free to use the mocks below as a guidance rather than a final design.

-Feel free to use any 3rd-party libraries of your choise, but don't overuse and be ready to justify the reason you picked them.
+Feel free to use any 3rd-party libraries of your choice, but don't overuse and be ready to justify the reason you picked them.

 # Mocks